 Missing values are a common problem while dealing with data!
 The values can be missed because of various reasons such as human errors, mechanical errors, etc.

 Based on this prediction model you create the trading strategy.
-Hence, leaving missed values in the data set can wreak havoc by giving faulty predictive results that can lead to erroneous strategy creation and further the results can not be great to state the obvious.
+Hence, leaving missed values in the dataset can wreak havoc by giving faulty predictive results that can lead to erroneous strategy creation and further the results can not be great to state the obvious.

 - Dropping